gopityro/QML_Challenge_BusinessCard/README.md

-# QML Business Card App
+# QML Business Card App – Extended Challenge

-This is a simple QML-based Business Card application that displays user information in a styled interface.
-The app includes a theme switcher for changing the color scheme dynamically.
+This project is an extension of the original [QML for Beginners Challenge – Intro to Qt Quick](https://github.com/qt-learning/QML-for-Beginners-Challenges/tree/Intro-Qt-Quick).
+I have enhanced the base challenge by adding a dynamic theme-switching feature and organizing contact information with interactive toggles.

 ## Features